bbo76/light.beewi/README.md

 ![Bulb](https://github.com/bbo76/light.beewi/blob/master/BeewiBulb.jpg)

 This custom components let you control Beewi bulbs by BLE protocol.
-You can on/off, change intensity, color or warm.
+You can switch ON/OFF the light or changing state:
+ - Intensity
+ - Warm
+ - Color

 # Configuration
 Add the following to your `configuration.yaml` file.